szvsw/ParallelFDTD/README.md

 ### Must be installed on system
 - Anaconda (https://docs.anaconda.com/anaconda/install/) or Miniconda (https://docs.conda.io/en/latest/miniconda.html)
 - CUDA 5-10, tested on compute capability 3.0 - 6.1

 If visualization is compiled (set 'BUILD_VISUALIZATION' cmake flag - see below):
 - Freeglut,  http://freeglut.sourceforge.net/ , Accessed May 2014
 - GLEW, tested on 1.9.0, http://glew.sourceforge.net/, Accessed May 2014

+For Matlab bindings:
-- The Matlab bindings require Matlab r2019b.
+- Matlab r2019b.

 ### For MPI execution
 - HDF5 libraries (install with `conda`, see below)